vicktor/vampire/README.md

   "trend":"FLAT"
 }
 ```

+## ToDo
+Code needs to be improved and unused parts removed

 ## Bugs
 Sometimes the service stops and does not continue to collect data.
 If anyone knows how to fix this, open an issue or make a pull request.